kvasdopil/food/README.md

 - **`POST /api/recipes`**: Creates or updates a recipe in the database.
 Accepts normalized recipe payloads, upserting by slug.
 Supports `prepTimeMinutes` and `cookTimeMinutes` fields.
 For logged-in users (authenticated via Supabase session token), automatically sets `author_name` and `author_email` from the authenticated user.
 For recipes created via `EDIT_TOKEN`, author fields are set to `null`.
 Author fields are immutable - existing recipes preserve their original author even when updated.
 Requires authentication via `Authorization: Bearer <EDIT_TOKEN>` or `Authorization: Bearer <SUPABASE_SESSION_TOKEN>` (for logged-in users).
 The server rejects unauthorized requests with `401`.
 - **`POST /api/recipes/generate`**: Generates recipe content (ingredients, instructions, image prompts) using Gemini API from natural language user input.
 Does not save to database.
 Always returns the first generated variant without refinement.
 Accepts `userInput` parameter for parsing meal descriptions.
 Requires authentication via `Authorization: Bearer <EDIT_TOKEN>` or `Authorization: Bearer <SUPABASE_SESSION_TOKEN>`, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server (automatically loaded by `@/lib/gemini.ts`).
 Returns recipe data in the same format as `POST /api/recipes`.
+- **`POST /api/recipes/generate-stream`**: Streaming endpoint for progressive recipe generation.
+Returns NDJSON (Newline Delimited JSON) stream with progressive field updates.
+Each line contains a JSON object with `type: "field"` (field updates), `type: "complete"` (generation finished), or `type: "error"` (error occurred).
+Fields are streamed as they become available (title, summary, tags, ingredients, instructions, etc.).
+The UI updates progressively as fields arrive, showing the recipe card as soon as the title is available.
+Requires authentication via `Authorization: Bearer <EDIT_TOKEN>` or `Authorization: Bearer <SUPABASE_SESSION_TOKEN>`, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server.
+Uses `streamGenerateContent` from Gemini API for real-time streaming.

   **Recipe Generation Rules:**
   - **Titles**: Must ONLY contain the actual name of the meal.
 Do NOT include descriptive adjectives like "savory", "delicious", "tasty", "mouthwatering", "flavorful", "amazing", "perfect", "best", "authentic", "homemade", or any other subjective descriptors.
 Examples: ✅ "Chicken Tikka Masala", ❌ "Delicious Savory Chicken Tikka Masala".